Bizarre

 Peter Paul Rubens, Tereus' Banquet.
 At the end of the dismal banquet, Filomena (his sister-in-law) enters the room with the head of little Itis (son of Tereo and Procne) in her hands while Procne reveals the whole story.
 The fury of the women and the gesture of despair and rage of Tereo is manifested, holding her sword and throwing the table, where the remains of the banquet were, with one kick.
 The scene takes place in Tereo's palace, so some architectures appear in the background and an open door with a servant snooping around.
 The gestures and expressions increase the drama, so it resembles a theatrical performance.

-A barbarian king, two sisters, a rape, a bloody revenge.
+A barbarian king, two sisters, a rape, and a bloody revenge.
 This is what the tragic story of Philomela is about.
-It is one of the least known myths of Ovid’s Metamorphoses.
-Tereo, husband of her sister Procne, rapes her and cuts out her tongue.
-However, he can’t stop Filomena from telling about the barbaric act, nor the revenge of both.
-In this canvas Rubens shows us the scary moment when Procne throws the tyrant’s bloody head at Itis.
+It is one of the least-known myths of Ovid’s Metamorphoses.
+Tereo, a husband of her sister Procne, rapes Philomela and cuts out her tongue.
+However, he can’t stop Philomela from telling about the barbaric act, nor the revenge of both sisters.
+In this canvas, Rubens shows us the scary moment when Procne throws the tyrant’s bloody head at Itis.
 All this, after having served him his son for dinner.

 10 Most Scary Paintings: William Adolphe Bouguereau, Dante and Virgil.
 In hell accompanied by his master Virgil, Dante advances through the third belt of the circle.
 The artist brought sinners to the fore by eating each other.
 His perspective is unusual and beautiful; it is hard to believe that there are defects in these bodies.
 Bouguereau portrayed human emotions in dynamics, beautiful anatomy and facial expressions.
 Dante and Virgil are outside observers.
 Bougreau placed them behind the scenes of violence.
 Dante's laurel wreath, his clothing and the shining garments of his companion, are all from the world of earth, pure and contrasted with the mud of hell.
 To give the plot a "hellish" mood, the author drew a gray demon with a red glow flying behind Dante and virgil with a smile of satisfaction